Nicaragua–Turkey relations

 Nicaragua–Turkey relations are the foreign relations between Nicaragua and Turkey.
-The Turkish Embassy in San José, Costa Rica is accredited to Nicaragua while Nicaragua's Embassy in Berlin, Germany is accredited to Turkey.
+Turkey has an embassy in Managua to Nicaragua while Nicaragua's Embassy in Berlin, Germany is accredited to Turkey.

 History

 In 2013, following civil aviation negotiations in Montreal, Nicaragua and Turkey signed an aviation agreement to create an air connection between Managua and Istanbul.
 The foreign ministers of both countries met on the sidelines of the UN, and announced that an agreement to deepen economic relations would be signed.

 In February 2015, the Nicaraguan and Turkish governments signed a commercial and economic cooperation agreement.
 It was ratified by the Nicaraguan National Assembly in September 2017.

 In 2016, Turkish president Recep Tayyip Erdoğan congratulated Ortega for his re-election, and the Nicaraguan government sent congratulations for the 95th anniversary of the establishment of the Turkish republic.

 In 2017, Nicaraguan president Daniel Ortega, Nicaraguan Foreign Minister Denis Moncada Colindres, and Economy Minister Orlando Solorzano met with a delegation of Turkish businesspeople in Managua to discuss the deepening of economic relations between the two countries.

 In 2018, Ortega sent a message of congratulations to Erdoğan in occasion of the 95th anniversary of the establishment of the Turkish republic.

 In September 2021, Turkish foreign minister Mevlüt Çavuşoğlu met again with his counterpart at the UN.
 In October, during a visit of a Nicaraguan delegation led by Nicaragua's foreign minister Colindres, the two countries signed an agreement on agriculture and two memoranda of understanding.
 Subsequently, the Turkish government signaled it was opposed to sanctions on Nicaragua, and Colindes stated in the Daily Sabah that the two countries shared a commitment to strengthening international law, defending UN resolutions and the principle non-interference in internal affairs.

 Nicaragua and Turkey are currently in talks to open embassies in each other's countries.